picario/xpoapi/doc/Designs/Overview.md

 ####Add Favorite Folder
 You can create multiple favorite folders to store your favorite designs.
 Click on the ‘add favorite folder’ button and enter a name for your new favorite folder.<br/>
 You can drag and drop design files to the newly created folder.
 The available folders will be shown in the bottom right corner of the screen.<br/>
-There can be up to six favorite folders per user account.
+PicarioXPO allows you to have six favorite folders per user account.

 ![Favorite Folders](/Doc/Designs/images/favorite_folders.png "Favorite Folders")
 <br/><br/>